A guide to the complaints process

 COVID-19 disaster declaration

-The timeframe for phone and internet providers to respond to non-urgent complaints has been extended to 15 days.
+The current timeframe for phone and internet providers to respond to non-urgent complaints is 12 days.
+Read more.

 When you first contact us